Inpatient Rehab Services

 Case managers are registered nurses (RNs) who can assist social workers in coordinating medical care for patients upon discharge, such as home IV therapy.

-Our on-site registered, licensed dieticians provide nutritional assessments, counseling, education and monitoring for patients’ nutritional needs.
+Our on-site registered, licensed dietitians provide nutritional assessments, counseling, education and monitoring for patients’ nutritional needs.

 Upon request, our chaplains are available to provide patients or caregivers with emotional and spiritual support.